-Parental Reporting - Within 48 hours of a student's absence, the parent will send a note or call the school explaining the absence.
-If that contact does not occur, the absence will be recorded as unexcused.
-In the case that an unexcused absence is recorded, the school will attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
+Parental Reporting - Within 48 hours of a student's absence, the parent will send a note, email, or call the school explaining the absence.
+If that contact does not occur, the absence will be recorded as unexcused and cannot be changed to an excused absence by parents back dating notes.
+In the case that an unexcused absence is recorded, the school may attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
 Under some circumstances, more than parental notification may be required by the Headmaster.

 Early Removal / Dismissal - Students are expected to attend the entire day of school.
 The early release of students causes disruption to academic performance of all students and may create safety and security concerns.
 Students who are removed early from school are missing valuable instruction time; moreover, this communicates an erroneous message to students that not all subjects are equally important.
+Students may not be removed from school after last period starts: Main campus: 1:30 pm (K-1), 2:30 pm (2-5), 2:00 pm (6-10) and South campus: 1:45 pm (K-1), 2:45 pm (2-3).
 Students who are removed early from school excessively may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

 Make-Up Work - Students who miss school for any reason (excused or not) will be expected to make up all work missed during their absence, tardiness, early removal from school, or suspensions.
 Parents may contact the school to request work, but should provide at least a 24-hour turn around to prepare such materials.
 Students whose absences are excused will not receive an academic penalty for made-up work unless the work is not made up within the time limits allowed.
-Students whose absences are unexcused are subject to an academic penalty according to the teacher's policy.
+For every day a student is absent as allowable (excused), a student will have the same number of days to make up missed work.
+Students with excused absences who pass this limit, or whose absences are unexcused are subject to an academic penalty according to the teacher's policy.